eslint/eslint/README.md

 * ESLint uses an AST to evaluate patterns in code.
 * ESLint is completely pluggable, every single rule is a plugin and you can add more at runtime.

-## Alpha Version

-ESLint, as of v0.1.0, is in alpha, meaning that there is some stability but you shouldn't be depending on it as your only means of code verification at this time.
-The alpha version is intended to gather feedback from the community, catch bugs, and determine general direction for the project.

-When ESLint v0.5.0 is released, it will be in beta and will have more stability in terms of interface and API.

 ## Installation

 You can install ESLint using npm: